boxbeam/Crunch/README.md

 You can use all the basic operations you're familiar with.
 If you want to see a list of all supported operations, check the [Operator](https://github.com/Redempt/Crunch/blob/master/src/redempt/crunch/Operator.java) enum, or the Operations section below.

 Variables can also be used with Crunch.
-They must be numbered, starting with 1.
+They must be numbered, starting with 1, and preceded by a `$`.
 This is part of what makes Crunch so performant.
-If you need named variables, use a string replace before compiling the expression.
+If you need named variables, however, you can specify names for them with an `EvaluationEnvironment`.
 When calling `evaluate` on a CompiledExpression with variables, you must pass them in order of index.

 ```java
 CompiledExpression exp = Crunch.compileExpression("$1 / $2");